 How to Help Your Molting Chickens

-Preview: There are several things chicken keepers can do to help their molting chickens when they start to lose feathers in the fall.
+Inside: There are several things chicken keepers can do to help their molting chickens when they start to lose feathers in the fall.

 It’s that time of year when the feathers seem to fly.
 Literally.
-One day, you step into the coop, and you are greeted by feathers everywhere.
+One day, you step into the coop, and you are greeted by chicken feathers everywhere.

 What Does It Mean When A Chicken Is Molting?